CRosenauer/CR-Engine/UPDATE.md

  In theory this should speed things up when drawing large textures, however it seems that drawing large textures is just really inefficient.
-In the futures I will liekly optimize this further.
+In the future I will liekly optimize this further.

  As for the fixes to the script handler class; the interpretScripts function in the scriptHandler class was not functioning as intended